metagenomics/metagenomics-tk/docs/configuration.md

 ## Apptainer (Experimental)

 Apptainer allows containers to be executed without relying on a daemon process, making it a suitable software solution for HPC setups.
-Currently, the Toolkit only supports a limited set of processes that can be run using Apptainer, and even those are only tested using the local execution on a machine (`standard` profile).
+Currently, the Toolkit only supports a limited set of processes that can be run using Apptainer, and even those are only tested using the local execution on one machine (`standard` profile).

-For testing purposes, Apptainer was installed for testing on an Ubuntu machine by following the instructions on the official [website](https://apptainer.org/docs/admin/latest/installation.html#install-ubuntu-packages).
+Apptainer was installed for testing on an Ubuntu machine by following the instructions on the official [website](https://apptainer.org/docs/admin/latest/installation.html#install-ubuntu-packages).
 Here, the `apptainer-suid` package was installed.

 The following command executes the Toolkit on a local machine using Apptainer.
 The configuration corresponds to the one on the Quickstart page,